Timothy Bell, Baron Bell: International work

-Bell Pottinger exit under cloud of PR malpractice
+Bell Pottinger exit

 Bell Pottinger announced Lord Bell's departure as chairman to set up an advisory firm, Sans Frontières Associates, in August 2016.
 He retained a 7% stake in Bell Pottinger.

 Tony Walford, partner at Green Square stated, "Perhaps not coincidentally, Sans Frontières was the original name of the public relations firm he set up before it was renamed Bell Pottinger; it was also the name of the unit that handled the firm's controversial lobbying and consultancy work for the governments of countries such as Belarus and Sri Lanka."

 A "leading PR figure" told The Times that his resignation from his own agency didn't come as a surprise, saying: "Ultimately, he did not fit with the kind of corporate image Bell Pottinger wanted to project", in the end.
 Walford explained that, "there is big money to be made from representing governments and other entities, no matter how reviled they are.
 The problem is, this kind of activity sits increasingly uneasily with corporates keen on projecting a responsible image."

 In January 2017, the Huffington Post reported that Johann Rupert, CEO of Remgro and Richemont, ended an 18-year-old contract with Bell Pottinger due to their 'concerted effort on social and other media to discredit him'.
 Rupert had spoken out against state capture and called on President Jacob Zuma to resign "for the sake of our children".
 As the Guptas back Zuma, Rupert asserted that Bell Pottinger painted him as the embodiment of "white monopoly capital" and as the counterweight to the Guptas and state capture, an example of how state capture allegedly worked under apartheid.

 Eleven months after leaving Bell Pottinger and six days after the Public Relations and Communications Association (PRCA) acknowledged receipt of the Democratic Alliance's complaint, on, 11 July 2017, Bell announced for the first recorded time to PRWeek that he had left Bell Pottinger after raising his concerns about its "smelly" relationship with the Gupta family's Oakbay conglomerate in South Africa but that they had "completely ignored me"; Bell Pottinger denied his claims.

 The PRCA expelled Bell Pottinger for at least five years from September 2017 for inflaming racial tensions in South Africa.
 The PRCA found Bell Pottinger guilty of four breaches of its code of conduct and dispensed its toughest possible punishment.
 PRCA director-general, Francis Ingham told the Financial Times, "This is the most blatant instance of unethical PR practice I’ve ever seen.
 Bell Pottinger's work has set back South Africa by possibly 10 years."